Checklist

 Why Document Collection Breaks Down

 A freelance management platform can automate this process.
-Without one, your team is relying on memory, follow up emails, and spreadsheets that are not purpose built.
+Without one, your team is relying on memory, follow-up emails, and spreadsheets that are not purpose-built.

-Contractor or Employee?
+To better understand the stakes, read: Contractor or Employee?
 The Risks of Misclassification

 Freelancer Document Collection Checklist